SOSNE/Handwritten-Digits-Recognition/README.md

 http://yann.lecun.com/exdb/mnist/

 You may encounter problems with downloading the datasets.
 In this case, I suggest using tools like the Wayback Machine.
-Then you can draw your number or get a random number from the test dataset and check your model results.
+Then, after training, you can draw a number or get a random number from the test dataset and check your model results.